 - Sole proprietorship.
 The owner has the right to all profits and bears unlimited liability on the company’s debt.

 - Partnership.
 Businesses have two or more owners.
-They share profits and responsibilities as agreed.
-Each of them has unlimited liability for the company’s debt.
+They share profits and responsibilities as agreed, and each has unlimited liability for the company’s debt.

 - Corporation.
 We also often refer to it as a company, where the legal entity is separate from the owner.
 Owners control the company through the shares they own.
 They receive a share of the profits (dividends) in proportion to their share ownership.
 Furthermore, they are not responsible for the company’s debt.
 Some of these companies sell their shares to the public through stock exchanges (known as public companies).
 Others do not (referred to as private companies).